DeSantis touts record at Liberty after signing 6-week abortion law

 The six-week Florida abortion law could help DeSantis with conservative voters in a GOP nominating contest, but it could prove a general election challenge in states like Virginia, where large suburban counties in Northern Virginia and greater Richmond helped Democrat Joe Biden beat President Donald Trump by about 10 percentage points in 2020.

-A recent Virginia poll from The Washington Post and the Schar School at George Mason University found that 34% thought abortion laws should “remain as they are” and 41% said they should be “less strict,” while 17 percent thought abortion statues should be "more strict."
+A recent Virginia poll from The Washington Post and the Schar School at George Mason University found that 34% thought abortion laws should “remain as they are” and 41% said they should be “less strict,” while 17% thought abortion statutes should be "more strict."

 A Virginia poll that Roanoke College released last month found that Youngkin’s job approval ratings are rising, but he lagged far behind Trump and DeSantis as Virginia Republicans’ first choice for the party’s presidential nomination.